TypiCal25/Knowledge/Career/Skills/Web2/Javascript/Javascript.md

 ## Object Prototypes
 Prototypes are the mechanisms in JavaScript by which JavaScript objects inherit features from one another.

 Every object in JavaScript has a built-in property, which is called its prototype.
+If an object's property is not found in itself, then it is searched for in its prototype object.